chromiumembedded/cef-project/README.md

 First install some necessary tools and download the cef-project source code.

 1\.
 Install [CMake](https://cmake.org/), a cross-platform open-source build system.
-Version 3.19 or newer is required.
+Version 3.21 or newer is required.

 2\.
 Install [Python](https://www.python.org/downloads/).
-Version 2.7.x is required.
+Version 2.7.x or 3.9.x is required.
 If Python is not installed to the default location you can set the `PYTHON_EXECUTABLE` environment variable before running CMake (watch for errors during the CMake generation step below).

 3\.
 Install platform-specific build tools.